 **** note until covid is under control physical lessons are on hold, but please still get in touch if you are interested ****

-In Swindon, we are recruiting new ringers to this fun activity.
+In Swindon and surrounding villages, we are recruiting new ringers to this fun activity.
 It doesn’t matter where you live, there will be a tower near you that will teach you the basics; and who knows – this could become a new lifelong hobby that you can share with newly made friends or maybe you will invite your family and friends to join in too!